Updated: 03. Mar, 2023

 Each lesson has several exercises and activities such as writing, spelling, and speaking exercises.
 You can also recreate a real-life scenario in your target language.
 For Rosetta Stone, the length of any lesson varies depending on how quickly you learn.
 However, each lesson will take 5 to 30 minutes to complete.

-Learning a new language goes hand in hand with culture.
-Cultural knowledge of your target language improves your proficiency in that language.
+Learning a new language requires diving into the culture.
+Having a strong cultural knowledge of a particular language can significantly improve your proficiency in that language.
 Some words are culture-specific, and if you do not understand the culture, you might not be able to understand these words.

 Most language learning apps offer different languages but struggle to include the cultural aspects of these languages.
 Besides the videos for some languages, Rosetta Stone completely ignores culture in their courses.
 The words, phrases, and images they teach are almost identical for every language.
 Although it might not seem important to learn about the culture of your target language, doing so is fun and keeps you motivated.